-You can see the HS codes for a product that has been imported in the Shipment History section here:
+You can see the HS codes for a product that has been imported under the Shipment Information section, shown here:

-The main reason you should determine what the HS Code is in the sourcing phase is so that you can work the duty rate into your costs and make sure you can still be profitable.
-This is an often overlooked step but without knowing what code the product would have you cannot determine its true costs.
+The main reason you should determine the HS Code in the sourcing phase is to work the duty rate into your costs and ensure you can still be profitable.
+This step is often overlooked, and you need to know what code the product would have to determine its actual costs.

-Each code corresponds to a percent and that percent is applied to your cost of goods as shown on your commercial invoice.
-The duty rate owed at the time of importing is then calculated and paid and your goods are released.
+Each code corresponds to a percent, which is applied to your cost of goods as shown on your commercial invoice.
+The duty rate owed when importing is calculated and paid, and your goods are released.